rapidsai/deployment/source/guides/colocate-workers.md

 # ...
 ```

-For the Dask Worker pod configuration, we are setting a pod affinity using the name of the node as the topology key.
+For the Dask Worker Pod configuration, we are setting a Pod affinity using the name of the node as the topology key.
 [Pod affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity) in Kubernetes allows you to constrain which nodes the Pod can be scheduled on and allows you to configure a set of workloads that should be co-located in the same defined topology, in this case, preferring to place two worker pods on the same node.
-This is also intended to be a soft requirement as we are using the `preferredDuringSchedulingIgnoredDuringExecution` type of pod affinity.
+This is also intended to be a soft requirement as we are using the `preferredDuringSchedulingIgnoredDuringExecution` type of Pod affinity.
 The Kubernetes scheduler tries to find a node which meets the rule.
-If a matching node is not available, the Kubernetes scheduler still schedules the pod on any available node.
+If a matching node is not available, the Kubernetes scheduler still schedules the Pod on any available node.
 This ensures that you will not face any issues with the Dask cluster even if placing worker pods on nodes already in use is not possible.

 ### Accessing your Dask cluster